Academic Year: 2009 – 2010

-Through careful self-assessment and goal-setting, Liberal Studies students design individual degree plans in consultation with their adviser/instructor in LIS 301 Self-Directed Learning.
+Through careful self-assessment and goal-setting, Liberal Studies students design individual degree plans in consultation with their advisor/instructor in LIS 301 Self-Directed Learning.
 Students identify learning needs and strategies for meeting those needs through independent study, service learning, and credit for prior learning assessment, and non-credit activities as well as coursework selected from throughout the university.
 In order to plan a balanced degree, students choose electives that address the following eight broad subject categories: identity, work, nature, institutions, language, heritage, art, and tools.

 Although degree plans must be broad enough to meet the interdisciplinary goals of the degree, students may choose a thematic focus for their degrees, such as international studies or human resource development.
-In addition, students may have a minor such as philosophy, women and gender studies, or African-American studies.
+In addition, students may have a minor such as Philosophy, Women and Gender Studies, or African-American Studies.
 Online students should be aware that not all of the areas available to students taking classes on campus are available online.

-On-Campus Students The Liberal Studies degree formally begins with LIS 301 Self-directed Learning, which should be taken during the first semester of a student's junior year.
-Prior to this, students should work with their advisers to ensure that they have completed the required general education curriculum and the prerequisites necessary to enter their junior year.
+The Liberal Studies degree formally begins with LIS 301 Self-directed Learning, which should be taken during the first semester of a student’s junior year.
+Prior to this, students should work with their advisors to ensure that they have completed the required general education curriculum and the prerequisites necessary to enter their junior year.
 Campus-based students who begin their degrees at UIS must complete the general education curriculum before receiving permission to enter LIS 301.
 To receive this permission, campus-based students must submit a written request to the department office.
 Contact the program office or visit the LIS website for details.

 Before an admission decision can be made, a prospective student must complete the application process:

 * Submit the UIS admissions application, including signature sheet and application fee;

 * Send transcripts from all past colleges or universities;

 The statement plays a major role in admission to the online degree.
 It should be approximately two pages and should reflect junior-level college writing skills.